drhayes/beehive.lua/README.md

 end
 ```

-The returned function (at the end there) is a behavior tree function: it expects two arguments, `entity` and `dt`.
+The returned function (at the end there) is a behavior tree function: it expects two arguments, `entity` and `dt` (because the "leaf" functions expect `entity` and `dt`).
 Traverse this tree every frame to behave.

 ## Usage

 Every node in the behavior tree is a function that is invoked every time through the tree.
 This library provides the basic utility functions for behavior trees and some extra ones just to be nice.

-**NOTE**: This library expects each entity to receive its own instance of the tree of functions.
+**NOTE**: This library expects each brain to receive its own instance of the tree of functions.
 You can't create the tree of functions once and then re-use it across seven different entities.
 The provided functions each maintain some state across executions and their results can't be re-used.

 The main three are: